abailly/functional-design-patterns/exercice-robot/robot.md

 integer between 0 and 10.
 For the purpose of the simulation, the size and characteristics of the plateau may evolve but it shall never be greater than 10 x 10 kilometers.

+The plateau contains a "base camp", actually an solar powered plant into which robots can tap to refill their battery.
+This base camp is considered to occupy a  1 sq.m. space on the plateau.

 ## Movement Rules